UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/importantnotes.md

 * If the program somehow crashes and input is locked, unlock input by pressing `Ctrl+Alt+Delete`

 * If you want to use a controller that doesn't work out of the box with a game, you will need to use [x360ce](https://universalsplitscreen.github.io/docs/x360ce/).

+* You can use the same keyboard as the input device for multiple games.
+You will need to change the controls for each instance, e.g. one uses WASD and one uses the number pad.